catchorg/Catch2/README.md

 ## What's the Catch?

-Catch2 is a multi-paradigm test framework for C++. which also supports Objective-C (and maybe C).
+Catch2 is a multi-paradigm test framework for C++.
-It is primarily distributed as a single header file, although certain extensions may require additional headers.

 ## How to use it
 This documentation comprises these three parts: